Ginxss/tfds/README.md

 ### get(index)
 *Runtime:* **O(1)** / O(n) on reallocation

-*Exceptions:* Throws a tf::exception if the index is negative, or if the index is bigger than the current capacity and automatic reallocation is turned off.
+*Exceptions:* Automatic reallocation off: throws a tf::exception if index out of bounds; Automatic reallocation on: throws a tf::exception if buffer overflow occurs.

 Returns a constant reference to the value at index 1:
 ```